Sampling Frequency Thresholds for Quantum Advantage of Quantum Approximate Optimization Algorithm: Methods

 Usually QAOA is thought of as a hybrid algorithm, where a quantum-classical outer loop optimizes the angles $\gamma,\beta$ through repeated query to the quantum device by a classical optimizer.
 Depending on the noise, this process may require hundreds or thousands of queries in order to find optimal angles, which slows the computation.
 To our knowledge, no comprehensive work exists on exactly how many queries may be required to find such angles.
 It has been numerically observed \cite{Shaydulin_2019,Zhou2020}, however, that for small graph size $N=12$ and $p=4$, classical noise-free optimizers may find good angles in approximately $100$ steps, which can be larger for higher $N$ and $p$.
 Each step may need order $10^3$ bitstring queries to average out shot noise and find expectation values for an optimizer, and thus seeking global angles may require approximately $100\,000$ queries to the simulator.
 The angles are then used for preparing an ansatz state, which is in turn measured (potentially multiple times) to obtain a solution.
 Assuming a sampling rate of 1 kHz, this approach implies a QAOA solution of approximately $100$ seconds.

 Recent results, however, suggest that angles may be precomputed on a classical device \cite{streif2019training} or transferred from other similar graphs \cite{galda2021transferability}.
+Further research analytically finds optimal angles for~$p\leq20$~and $d\to\infty$ for all large-girth $d$-regular graphs, but does not give angles for finite~$d$~\cite{Basso2022}.
 Going a step further, a recent work finds that evaluating regular graphs at particular fixed angles has good performance on all problem instances \cite{Wurtz_guarantee}.
 These precomputed or fixed angles allow the outer loop to be bypassed, finding close to optimal results in a single shot.
 In this way, a $1000$ Hz QAOA solution can be found in milliseconds, a speedup of several ordesr of magnitude.

 For this reason we study the prospect for quantum advantage in the context of fixed-angle QAOA.
 For $d$-regular graphs, there exist particular fixed angles with universally good performance \cite{wurtz2021fixed}.
 Additionally, as will be shown in Section \ref{sec:single-shot}, one can reasonably expect that sampling a single bitstring from the fixed-angle QAOA will yield a solution with a cut fraction close to the expectation value.